Heropack-Hotline/fiskheroes-documentation/docs/2.4.0/data/damage_profiles.md

 ```
 ### Data file

 To define a damage profile in a data file use `hero.addDamageProfile(PROFILE)` inside the `init` function with your profile within the parenthesis just like you would do in the power file.
-Then you need to create the function to set the profile just like you would with an attribute profile `/hotline attribute profiles`.
+Then you need to create the function to set the profile just like you would with an attribute profile.
 With `hero.setDamageProfile(FUNCTION);` you can set any function name you want, you can even use the same function for damage profiles as attribute profiles like shown above.
 Whatever you name your function you need to create it now if it doesn't already exist.
 Inside the function you can use any sort of if-else statement here to return the profile you need based on the condition you want.
 Like a [switch statement](https://www.w3schools.com/js/js_switch.asp), [ternary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_operator) or a standard if-else statement to define the conditions.